Aashish909/arvyax-yoga/DEPLOYMENT.md

 If you encounter CORS errors like:
 ```
-Access to XMLHttpRequest has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Access to XMLHttpRequest at 'https://your-backend.vercel.app/auth/login' from origin 'https://your-frontend.vercel.app' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```

 Follow these steps: